shaneu/indahaus/README.md

 - Integration tests: go has amazing built in support for running integration tests using the httptest package
 - Install a migration framework to allow us to update, and roll back, or database schema
-- Improved error handling: right now we're returning a rather generic error to the user.
-This is good in the sense that we aren't leaking anything sensitive, not the best for user experience.
-We could improve this by adding a set of trusted errors to be able to return to the client without giving away system details
+- Improved error handling: We should create a subset of trusted errors or a custom error to respond to the user with without leaking too much information about our system
 ## ✍️ Author <a name = "author"></a>

 [@shaneu](https://github.com/shaneu)